Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 Tie-dye t-shirt combined with embroidery.
 Source: Printful

-If you like to experiment and exercise your creativity, this can be a really fun t-shirt printing option.
+If you like to exercise your creativity and experiment, this can be a really fun t-shirt printing option.
 Although it requires a lot of technical mastery, airbrushing has very specific results reminiscent of graffiti.
-The process is pretty straightforward: you’ll need an airbrush gun, paint, and a stencil, and you’re ready to get down to work!
+The process is straightforward: you’ll need an airbrush gun, paint, and a stencil, and you’re ready to get to work!

-It’s a good idea to do test run first as not every fabric and color suits this technique.
+It’s a good idea to do a test run first, as not every fabric and color suits this technique.
 It’s also important to remember that airbrush prints are not durable—the ink tends to come off over time.
 Other than that, this technique can help you create very unique looks.

 Airbrush t-shirt.
 Source: Etsy

-Considering your business goals and the quality you expect for your products, it may be worth partnering with a print provider.
-If that’s the case, look into the possibilities of print-on-demand, a fulfillment method that allows you to start selling custom t-shirts online with almost zero initial capital.
+Considering your business goals and the product quality standards you expect, it may be worth partnering with a 3rd party print provider.
+Look into print-on-demand possibilities, a fulfillment method that allows you to start selling custom t-shirts online with almost zero initial capital.

 Read next: